 If you’re interested in the details of how an automatic transmission works, we can recommend doing a little bit of reading on the topic – and this article is a great place to start.

-Although the transmission fluid inside the torque converter works as fluid coupling, there’s no friction plate operated by the driver to match the transmission and engine speed when an automatic transmission shifts.
+The transmission fluid inside the torque converter works as a fluid coupling.
+However, there’s no friction plate operated by the driver to match the transmission and engine speed when an automatic transmission shifts.

-In a shiftable automatic car, there may be paddle shifters on the steering wheel or a slap-shifter option in the center console when the car is put into manual mode.
+In a shiftable automatic car, there may be paddle shifters on the steering wheel or a slap-shifter option in the center console when the vehicle is put into manual mode.

 Usually, the transmission computer can override manual mode and shift up if the computer determines a shift is needed and the driver hasn’t made the shift, in order to protect the engine.